dmmf1g15/BigN/README.md

 are being added to the path in matlab.

 How to run guide:
-clone this repositry git clone
+clone this repositry: git clone git@github.com:dmmf1g15/BigN.git